 3. Click the purple Export video button.

-NOTE: if you've used stock video or audio in your video and you're on a free plan, you will see a pop up reminding you that your video will have watermarks on these assets.
-You can either choose to upgrade to the Premium Plan to remove these, pay a one-off fee, or export the video with watermarks.
+NOTE: if you've used stock video or audio files in a project and you're on a free plan, you will see a popup reminding you that your video will have watermarks on these assets unless you purchase them individually.
+You can choose to upgrade to a Create Plan that includes access to stock assets, pay a one-off fee, or export the video with watermarks.